Still Aware

 Risk Factors for Stillbirth

 Below are known risk factors that may increase the likelihood of stillbirth during pregnancy.
-These include both modifiable risk factors, which can be addressed or reduced, and non modifiable risk factors, which cannot be changed but can be carefully monitored and managed in partnership with a healthcare professional.
-Understanding both types of risk factors supports informed decision making and proactive care.
+These include both modifiable risk factors, which can be addressed or reduced, and non-modifiable risk factors, which cannot be changed but can be carefully monitored and managed in partnership with a healthcare professional.
+Understanding both types of risk factors supports informed decision-making and proactive care.

 Body Mass Index